Astrology and Related Bunk

 Neil apparently thinks that a very personal post about a very personal subject is the perfect place to insert his delusional ramblings about how the medical establishment are covering up the cure-all effects of ingesting and topically applying the fruit juice equivalent of equine effluent.
 Apparently I’m to assume that his 15 year foray into faith-healing is supposed to make me run out and buy his snake oil.
 Here is the blathering, disjointed ramblings deposited in the comment section of my post: (more…)

-Read Full Post | Make a Comment ( 134 so far )“Time To Get Rapture Ready”- Pope Honky Reports.
+Read Full Post | Make a Comment ( 138 so far )

 Posted on January 4, 2011.
 Filed under: Astrology and Related Bunk, Atheism, Humour, Religion |